zonuexe/dig.el/README.md

 ## Why “dig”?

-The name "dig" reflects the idea of digging into structured data to retrieve nested values.
+The name “dig” reflects the idea of digging into structured data to retrieve nested values.
 This package is inspired by Ruby's [`Hash#dig`](https://docs.ruby-lang.org/en/master/Hash.html#method-i-dig) method.

 ## Comparison with let-alist